WeAreNova/mongoose-tenant/README.md

 ### About

-Originally forked from [Mongoose Tenant](https://github.com/craftup/node-mongo-tenant), this version of the plugin has been heavily refactored and is built with TypeScript for Mongoose v6.
+Originally forked from [mongo-tenant](https://github.com/craftup/node-mongo-tenant), this version of the plugin has been heavily refactored and is built with TypeScript for Mongoose v6.
 It is also intended to be maintained for the foreseeable future.

 Mongoose Tenant is a highly configurable plugin solving multi-tenancy problems on a document level.